FOREX-Euro hits 1-month high after euro zone PMI surprise

 By Anirban Nag

-LONDON, July 24 The euro rose to hit a one-month high against the dollar on Wednesday, buoyed by faster-than-expected expansion in German private sector business activity.
+LONDON, July 24 The euro hit a one-month high against the dollar on Wednesday, buoyed by faster-than-expected expansion in German private sector business activity.

-The signs of euro zone recovery contrasted with weaker Chinese PMI data which earlier triggered safe-haven inflows into the U.S. dollar and toppled the growth-linked Australian dollar from a four-week high.
+The signs of euro zone recovery contrasted with weaker Chinese PMI data which earlier triggered safe-haven inflows into the dollar and analysts said euro gains may be short-lived.

 German and French PMI surveys both beat expectations and led some investors to trim bets against the euro.
 Overall, the business polls indicated that the euro zone economy was likely to grow in the current quarter.